PhenixTechOps/examples/README.md

 Run this code using:

-- A webserver or localhost, or
+- Copy to your webserver or localhost webserver
-- JSFiddle.
+- Run directly from phenix-techops-examples.pages.dev
+- Copy into a JSFiddle

 # Instructions